microsoftgraph/msgraph-sdk-powershell/src/Authentication/descriptions/Set-MgEnvironment.md

-Sets the environment for the current session.
+Sets a Microsoft Graph environment to the settings file.